 Long An is on tropical monsoon climate.
 The rain season lasts from May to October and the dry season lasts from November to April next year.
 Annual average temperature is 27.4oC.
 Annual average rainfall is 1,620mm.

-Visitors are attracted to Long An by value of Oc Eo culture that develops on the Mekong Delta from 1st BC to 6th century BC.
+Visitors are attracted to Long An by the value of Oc Eo culture that develops on the Mekong Delta from 1st BC to 6th century BC.
 12,000 objects of 20 prehistoric monuments and 100 Oc Eo culture relics have been found.
-Beside these, Long An preserves valuable sites including House with Hundred Columns, Rach Coc Fort, Ton Thanh Pagoda.
+Besides these, Long An preserves valuable sites including House with Hundred Columns, Rach Coc Fort, Ton Thanh Pagoda.
 In Dong Thap Muoi Eco-tourist Site, tourists can discover many special flora and fauna and try typical dishes of the South.

 Long An has National Highways No.1A crossing Tan An City, National Highway No.62 linking to Binh Hiep Border Gate to Cambodia, National Highway No.50 from Mytho (Tien Giang) to Ho Chi Minh City via Can Duoc.
 Long An is 47km from Ho Chi Minh City.